 The IRS now refers to Keogh plans as “HR 10” or “qualified plans,” though many people do still use the original term.
 Technically, however, “Keogh” is no longer relevant; while it used to refer only to plans for the self-employed, the law no longer distinguishes between corporate plan sponsors and other plan sponsors.
 Just as with an IRA, your Keogh plan can hold stocks, bonds, mutual funds and certificates of deposit.

-There are two basic types of Keogh plans: a defined contribution plan and defined benefit plan.
+Similar to other types of retirement plans, there are two basic types of Keogh plans.
+These include a defined contribution plan and a defined benefit plan.

 The other kind of Keogh plan, a defined benefit plan, determines the annual benefits you’ll receive in retirement.
 A defined benefit plan works like a traditional pension, but you fund it yourself.
 You can contribute up to 100% of your compensation into this kind of plan.
 The IRS has the exact formula to calculate your contribution.
 Your salary, years of employment, expected return on plan assets and other stated benefits will determine the contribution amount.